 Each certification is valid for five years from the date of conferral.
-At the five-year anniversary of one's certification, certified individuals are eligible to apply for recertification.
+In the three months prior to the five-year anniversary of one's certification, certified individuals are eligible to apply for recertification.
 To recertify for another five-year period, the certificant will need to complete the recertification requirements outlined later in this Handbook, and pay the recertification fee that corresponds to their credentials.

-An individual holding an active, individual membership for any founding partner association is eligible to recertify at a reduced amount.
+An individual holding an active, individual membership within founding partner associations are eligible to recertify at the reduced amounts below.

-• Core Recertification
+Core Recertification

-- Individual member of any founding partner association: \$175 - Individual non-member of any founding partner association: \$350 - Specialty Recertification (per specialty certification) - Individual member of any founding partner association: \$100 - Individual non-member of any founding partner association: \$225
+- Individual member of any founding partner association: \$175 - Individual non-member of any founding partner association: \$350 - Specialty Recertification (per specialty certification) - Individual member of corresponding specialty association: \$100 - Individual non-member of corresponding specialty association: \$225